hackbg/undexer-node/README.md

 This repo emits a container image that can run in **4 modes**.
-Running all 4 together in the setup described below results in a Namada node whose **syncing can be paused.** Together with Undexer, this allows for a Namada chain to be fully indexed - including data that is pruned after the passing of 2 epochs.
+Running all 4 together in the setup described below results in a Namada node whose **syncing can be paused.** Together with Undexer, this allows for a Namada chain to be fully indexed - including the data that is pruned after 2 epochs (see [`anoma/namada#3810`](https://github.com/anoma/namada/issues/3810)).

 * `node` runs `control_node.js`.
 This manages the Namada node.
   **This should be run in an isolated Docker network with no Internet access.**